 The Grace Community Center property currently has several older buildings, a new larger building, a large garden, a hen farm, and a market stall to sell eggs, produce and items created by the sewing enterprise.
 It also has open space for community gatherings and childrens games.
 The 2019 August Camp for 100 children was successfully held on this property (with the garden providing much of the food!).

-Learn more about the Grace Community Center enterprises on the Kenya Updates pages
+Learn more about the Kenyan DfG Sewing Enterprise and see updates on the Kenya Updates page.

 Scroll down to see photos of the construction and completion of the hen house, market stall, garden and also special events held on the new community center property.
 Click on photos to learn more.